OpenShot/libopenshot/README.md

 You should have received a copy of the GNU Lesser General Public License along with OpenShot Library.
 If not, see http://www.gnu.org/licenses/.

-To release a closed-source product which uses libopenshot (i.e. video editing and playback), commercial licenses are also available: contact sales@openshot.org for more information.
+To release a commercial product which uses libopenshot (i.e. video editing and playback), commercial licenses are also available: contact sales@openshot.org for more information.